St Paul's Methodist Church, Didsbury: Architecture

 The office conversion, which was carried out by the firm Downs & Variava in 1990, has been criticised favourably; the insertion of mezzanine floors is regarded as sympathetic to the spacious interior by the retention of the area under the crossing to roof height.

 Modern use

 The building is occupied today by a pipeline simulation & leak detection company, Atmos International.

 Present-day church

-Although the Victorian church building has now been put to secular use, Christian worship continues on the site at the neighbouring Didsbury Methodist Church, a small brick building dating from 1961.